-- Discounts your success.
+- discounts your success.

-- Compete with you.
+- competes with you.

-- Try to upstage you.
+- tries to upstage you.

-- Don’t support you.
+- doesn’t support you.

-Some jealous women are busy bodies, speak negatively, often talk badly about others, are very insecure about their looks, money, and self-worth.
+Some jealous people are busy bodies, speak negatively, often talk badly about others, are very insecure about their looks, money, and self-worth.
 They may have a persona that is much different than their true home life.